 Make sure the ring is positioned correctly

-See the tiny bumps inside your ring?
+See the tiny bumps inside the sizing ring?
 These are the LEDs that measure your Blood Pulse Volume from the arteries on your finger.
 To ensure the best possible measurement accuracy, make sure that the LEDs are on the palm side of your finger, in contact with your skin.

 Which finger should I wear the Oura ring on?

 - Any finger (including pinky and thumb), on either hand.
 In terms of signal quality, the index, middle and ring finger usually work best.

 - If possible, choose a size you can wear on more than one finger.
 It's ok to switch the ring to a different finger if needed.

 - If possible, don't wear the Oura ring next to other rings (on the same finger or adjacent fingers).

 - it's comfortable to wear, for extended periods of time

 - it doesn't feel too tight in the morning